Frankel (horse): Background

 Frankel is a bay horse with a large white star, a white snip just above his nose, and four white feet.
-He was bred by Juddmonte Farms and trained by Henry Cecil, and was owned by the late Khalid Abdullah.
+He was bred by Juddmonte Farms and trained by Cecil, and was owned by the late Khalid Abdullah.
 He is named after the renowned and late American trainer Bobby Frankel.

 Frankel is by champion sire Galileo, out of Listed sprint-winner Kind who is a daughter of champion sire Danehill.
 Although Galileo won The Derby, doubts surfaced over whether Frankel's staying power would be sufficient for the mile-and-a-half Classic.
 Frankel was instead targeted towards a three-year-old campaign over a mile, his first main target being the 2000 Guineas.

 Frankel's dam, Kind, is a half-sister to Group 1 Arlington Million winner Powerscourt, Group 2 Ribblesdale Stakes winner Riposte and Group 3 Prix de Barbeville winner Last Train.
-Retired to paddocks in 2006, she has thus far foaled three horses to have won Group races: Frankel's three-parts brother Bullet Train – often his work companion and pacemaker – won the Group 3 Lingfield Derby Trial, while Frankel's full-brother Noble Mission, after winning the Listed Newmarket Stakes and finishing second in the Group 2 King Edward VII Stakes at Royal Ascot, went on to win the Group 3 Gordon Stakes at Glorious Goodwood; he ultimately went on to win three Group 1s for Sir Henry Cecil's widow, Lady Jane Cecil, the last being the Champion Stakes at Ascot, emulating Frankel's last win in the same contest.
+Retired to paddocks in 2006, she has thus far foaled three horses to have won Group races: Frankel's three-parts brother Bullet Train – often his work companion and pacemaker – won the Group 3 Lingfield Derby Trial, while Frankel's full-brother Noble Mission, after winning the Listed Newmarket Stakes and finishing second in the Group 2 King Edward VII Stakes at Royal Ascot, went on to win the Group 3 Gordon Stakes at Glorious Goodwood; he ultimately went on to win three Group 1s for Cecil's widow, Lady Jane Cecil, the last being the Champion Stakes at Ascot, emulating Frankel's last win in the same contest.
 Kind is also dam of Listed winner and Group performer Joyeuse.

 As a descendant of the broodmare Circassia, Frankel is from the same branch of Thoroughbred family 1-k which also produced the 2000 Guineas winner Don't Forget Me.

 Frankel is bred on the Galileo-Danehill cross, a notable nick that is also apparent in the pedigrees of Group 1 winners Teofilo, Golden Lilac, Roderic O'Connor, Maybe, Intello and Cima De Triomphe.

-In 2021, Frankel became one of two inaugural Hall of Famers to be inducted into the British Champions Series Hall of Fame for his contribution to horseracing.
-He was inducted alongside jockey, Lester Piggott.